HabchiSarra/Sniffer/README.md

 # Build

+Before performing any operation on the project, initialize the submodules using the command `git submodule init && git submodule update`.

-To build all elements of this repository use the command `./gradlew packages`.
+To build all artifacts of this repository use the command `./gradlew packages`.